cyan92128505/pokecrystal/README.md

 # Pokémon Ambrosia

-A Romhack based on Pokemon Crystal with a focus on unique features, fun gameplay and extensive additional and post game content.
+A Romhack based on Pokémon Crystal with a focus on unique features, fun gameplay and extensive additional and post game content.

 <img src="/screenshots/ambrosia.png" width="250" height="250" />

 ## Pokedex

-- Fully reworked Pokedex which includes fan favorite Pokemon and legendaries from the first 6 generations with 253 Pokemon in total.
+- Fully reworked Pokedex which includes fan favorite Pokémon and legendaries from the first 6 generations with 253 Pokémon in total.

-- All Pokemon have one or more abilities.
+- All Pokémon have one or more abilities.
   - Some are the abilities you might expect such a Tyranitar Sandstream.
   - some are different such as Lucario with Intrepid Sword.
   - some are completely new such as Guardevoir raising light screen upon switch in.